-- ii) The Representative of Canada opposed both proposals which he considered contrary to the Convention and the principle of exclusive management by the coastal state recognized by international law. - iii) The Representative of the European Community responded that the proposal was intended to ensure consistency in the management of a single biological stock and did not interfere with the competence of the coastal state. - iv) The Representatives of Denmark (in respect of the Faroe Islands and Greenland) and Norway had some understanding for the interest of a coastal state in the management of a stock in which it held a share of 95-97%. - v) The Fisheries Commission decided to revert to agenda items 17(a) and 18 as a whole when the technical conservation measures under agenda item 10 had been settled. - 1.6 The agenda as amended was adopted.
-(Annex 2) - 1.7 Representatives of the Republic of Korea and the United States of America were admitted to the Meeting as observers. - 1.8 It was agreed that normal NAFO practice should be followed in relation to publicity and that no statements would be made to the media until after the conclusion of the meeting when a press release would be drawn up by the Chairman of the General Council and of the Fisheries Commission, and the Executive Secretary. - 1.9 The Representative of Canada made an opening statement.
-(Annex 3) - 1.10 The Representative of the European Community also made an opening statement.
-(Annex 4) - 1.11 The Representative of Norway commented on these statements that overfishing and cold water conditions were not the only causes of the depletion of the 2J3KL cod stock, but all causes affecting the marine ecosystem should be taken into account, such as the impact of sea mammals.
+- ii) The representative of Canada opposed both proposals which he considered contrary to the Convention and the principle of exclusive management by the coastal state recognized by international law. - iii) The representative of the European Community responded that the proposal was intended to ensure consistency in the management of a single biological stock and did not interfere with the competence of the coastal state. - iv) The representatives of Denmark and Norway had some understanding for the interest of a coastal state in the management of a stock in which it held a share of 95-97%. - v) The Fisheries Commission decided to revert to agenda items 17(a) and 18 as a whole when the technical conservation measures under agenda item 10 had been settled. - 1.6 The agenda as amended was adopted (Annex 2). - 1.7 Representatives of the Republic of Korea and the United States of America were admitted to the Meeting as observers. - 1.8 It was agreed that normal NAFO practice should be followed in relation to publicity and that no statements would be made to the media until after the conclusion of the meeting when a press release would be drawn up by the Chairman of the General Council and of the Fisheries Commission, and the Executive Secretary. - 1.9 The representative of Canada made an opening statement (Annex 3). - 1.10 The representative of the European Community also made an opening statement (Annex 4). - 1.11 The representative of Norway commented on these statements that overfishing and cold water conditions were not the only causes of the depletion of the 2J3KL cod stock, but all causes affecting the marine ecosystem should be taken into account, such as the impact of sea mammals.
 He added that the seal population had grown from 1 1/2 to 3 or 4 million over recent years and that this factor had been ignored so far.

-The Representative of Denmark (in respect of the Faroe Islands and Greenland) agreed with these comments.
+The representative of Denmark agreed with these comments.

-- 2. ADMINISTRATIVE (Agenda items 6 to 8) - 2.1 The reports of the 13th Annual Meeting, September 1991 (FC Doc.
+2. Administrative (Agenda items 6 to 8)

+2.1 The reports of the 13th Annual Meeting, September 1991 (FC Doc.
 91/14) and of the Special Meeting of the Fisheries Commission, May 1992 (FC Doc.
-92/3) were adopted. - 2.2 Review of Commission Membership (item 7), was deferred until after the General Council Meeting when discussing the substance of that item.
+92/3) were adopted.

+2.2 Review of Commission Membership (item 7), was deferred until after the General Council Meeting when discussing the substance of that item.